A Conversation with Kevin Duncan, Director and Head of Estate Administration, BBH Trust Company

 Talk about your approach to estate administration.
 Why is this so important in helping families thrive for generations?

-Administering an estate can be a complex, time-consuming and challenging process – and many are surprised to learn that it can take up to three years or more to fully settle a large estate.
-During that time, myriad financial, personal and legal decisions need to be made in a relatively short period.
-Mistakes can lead to financial losses, family disputes, increased taxes or litigation, but having a professional in place to steward an estate through this process can help avoid those negative results.
+Administering an estate can be a complex, time-consuming, and challenging process – and many are surprised to learn that it can take up to five years or more to fully settle a large estate.
+During that time, myriad financial, personal, and legal decisions need to be made in a relatively short period.
+Mistakes can lead to financial losses, family disputes, increased taxes, or litigation, but having a professional in place to steward an estate through this process can help avoid those negative results.
 Ensuring an orderly transition maximizes the value transferred to beneficiaries and allows for continued family success for generations.

 What are the most difficult challenges in estate administration?